supplycart/interview-case-study/How To Run/how to run.md

 ## Setting up the database
 1. Install xampp from (https://www.apachefriends.org/index.html)
-2. Start the Apache and MySQL module
+2. Start the Apache and MySQL module inside xampp dashboard
 3. Click on the admin button for MySQL module to go to local php admin
 4. Create a new database called supplycart
 5. Run `php artisan migrate` to migrate the models